 - 87% of customers think brands should work harder at delivering a consistent experience.

 - Consistent brand presentation increases that brand’s revenue by an average of 23%.¹

 So marrying a combination of effective brand experience and brand management software could increase your revenue by 23%.
 The 87% of customers — that’s most of them, by the way — who think your brand should be working harder to deliver a consistent experience will thank you.

-That’s why we at Brandworkz developed our brand management software: to help brands see brand consistency, smoother workflows, and branding success with the use of our BMS capabilities.
-Our software offers features such as DAM, integrations, and approvals and workflow processes to give you full control over your brand consistency (and experience) from the get go.
+That’s why we at Brandworkz developed our brand management software: to help brands see brand consistency, smoother workflows, and branding success using our BMS capabilities.
+Our software offers features such as DAM, integrations, approvals, and workflow processes to give you full control over your brand consistency (and experience) from the get-go.
 Just book a free demo to see how Brandworkz can work with your brand today.